Lu Xun Museum

 Lu Xun Museum information

-Lu Xun (1881–1936) is often regarded as the father of modern Chinese literature.
-Born in Shàoxīng in Zhèjiāng province and buried in Shànghǎi, Lu Xun lived in Běijīng for over a decade.
+Lu Xun (1881–1936) is regarded as the father of modern Chinese literature.
+Born in Shàoxīng in Zhèjiāng province and buried in Shànghǎi, he lived in Běijīng for over a decade.
 As a writer, Lu Xun, who first trained in medicine, articulated a deep yearning for reform by mercilessly exposing the foibles of the Chinese character in such tales as Medicine and Diary of a Madman .
-The exhibits range from photos and manuscripts to personal effects.
+The modern two-storey museum here depicts his life in great detail.